3OH!3: 2009–2010: Streets of Gold

+After spending the last two years touring in support of their second album, the duo headed to Breckenridge, Colorado for a two-week retreat, writing songs for their third studio album.
+Within ten days, the duo had written 15 songs and flew out to Los Angeles to record the album at The Lair Recording Studio, working with producers Matt Squire Benny Blanco, Dr. Luke and Greg Kurstin.
+In April 2010, the duo released "House Party" as a buzz single from the album.
+The album's first single, "My First Kiss" was released on May 4, 2010, and features Kesha.
+The song debuted at number nine on the Billboard Hot 100 and was certified gold by the RIAA.
+From May to June 2010, the group released a handful of songs for streaming in promotion their third album, "Touchin' on My", "Déjà Vu", "Double Vision" and "I Can Do Anything".
+"Double Vision" was released as the album's second single on June 15, 2010, and peaked at number 87 on the Billboard Hot 100.
 Streets of Gold was released on June 29, 2010.
-Kesha was featured on the first single, "My First Kiss".
-They toured with Hellogoodbye and Down with Webster.
+The album debuted at number seven on the Billboard 200, selling 41,000 copies in its first week.
+They embarked on the Streets of Gold tour in the summer of 2010, with support from Hellogoodbye and Down with Webster.
+They also toured across Europe, Australia and Japan in August 2010.
+They were nominated at the 2010 MTV Video Music Awards for Best Collaboration.

 On August 31, 2010, retired professional wrestler Diamond Dallas Page filed a lawsuit against 3OH!3 for copyright infringement of his trademarked "Diamond Cutter" hand gesture.
 Page previously filed a similar lawsuit against rapper Jay-Z in 2005, which resulted in Page dropping the lawsuit for an undisclosed amount of money.

-On December 8, 2010, 3OH!3 announced their very anticipated song "Hit it Again" would be released onto iTunes on December 21, 2010.

-The song "I Know How to Say" was used in a trailer for the 2011 animated Disney film "Mars Needs Moms" as well as being featured in commercials for the sci-fi comedy movie Paul, which was also released in 2011.

-It was announced in late December 2010 that the duo will be appearing on the CW series Hellcats and performing on it their hit single "My First Kiss", with Ashley Tisdale performing Kesha's parts.

-On January 20, 2011, their video for the song "Touchin' on My" from their album, Streets of Gold was released.
+3OH!3 released the single "Hit It Again" onto iTunes on December 21, 2010.
+The song "I Know How to Say" was used in a trailer for the 2011 animated Disney film Mars Needs Moms as well as being featured in commercials for the sci-fi comedy movie Paul, which was also released in 2011.
+3OH!3 appeared on the CW series Hellcats, performing their hit single "My First Kiss", with Ashley Tisdale performing Kesha's parts.
+On January 20, 2011, their video for the third single "Touchin' on My" from their album was released.
+The song peaked at number 49 on the Billboard Hot 100.